Big Run (East Branch Fishing Creek tributary): Hydrology

 The average discharge of Big Run is 1404 gallons per minute.
 The average concentration of aluminum in the stream is 0.167 milligrams per liter.

 The pH of Big Run during average flow conditions is 5.61.
 Its pH ranges from less than 3 to nearly 7.
 The stream experiences episodic acidification.

 Big Run is considered to have "good" water quality during average flow conditions, but "severe" water quality during high flow conditions.
 The stream does not require any additional alkalinity to be restored to the satisfaction of the East Branch Fishing Creek Restoration Plan.
 Proposed methods of restoring the water quality of Big Run include in-stream limestone sand dosing and road liming.

 Geography and geology

 The elevation near the mouth of Big Run is 1358 ft above sea level.
 The elevation of the stream's source is between 2240 ft and 2260 ft.

-The area near the mouth of Big Run is on rock of the Catskill Formation.
+The area near the mouth of Big Run is on the rock of the Catskill Formation.
 Most of the rest of the stream is on rock of the Huntley Mountain Formation, but its headwaters are on Burgoon Sandstone.

-Most of Big Run is on soil of the Deep-Wellsboro-Oquaga soil association.
+Most of Big Run is on the soil of the Deep-Wellsboro-Oquaga soil association.
 However, the headwaters of the stream are on soil of the Oquaga and Norwich associations.
 Rock outcroppings are also present near the stream.
 Most of the soils in the watershed are strongly acidic.